3DTimeDataset/3DTime_pytorch_dataloader/README.md

 ## Dataset download access

+IMPORTANT NOTE: due to the peculiar data format, it is not possible to load the dataset using automatic croissant tools.
+Instead, use the code provided in this repository

 Full dataset download link (NOTE FOR REVIEWERS: this DOI link will be made accessible upon acceptance, in the meantime, the OpenReview submission contains an equivalent private link):

 > Masked for review